LAWNE-KEA/WhoKnows-Backend/README.md

-# Flask Variations
+# Whoknows Variations

-This is the Flask variations repository.
+This is the Whoknows variations repository.
 It is not meant for production as it contains several security vulnerabilities and problematic parts on purpose.

 ## How to get started